gradientbear/notion-assistant-alexa-skill/docs/developer_guide.md

    - Notion connection
    - Valid session
 4. Authorization code generated
-5. Code exchanged for JWT access token
+5. Code exchanged for opaque access token (stored in database, not a JWT)
 6. Token stored in `oauth_access_tokens` table
 7. Token sent to Alexa for account linking